NoSummerGames/Swordless/README.md

 # Swordless

-Story-rich 3D runner game with roguelite elements set in the mazy city of Maasdreniev.
+Story-rich third-person runner game with roguelite elements set in the mazy city of Maasdreniev.